-My son and his girlfriend and I were out enjoying a lovely dinner, when suddenly thunder and lightning flashed, followed by pouring rain, falling harder and harder.
+We had just finished a lovely dinner, at a lovely restaurant in Paris, when suddenly the skies opened up.
+The thunder boomed above us and the lightning brightened the sky into daylight.
+The rain came down in buckets, falling harder and harder.
 We were seated outside on the sidewalk, luckily, we had an awning protecting us overhead but not enough to stop the rain from splashing back up, making us wet and cold.
 Time to make a run for it!

 We arrived at our apartment building, racing up the stairs, wet and wanting to change into dry clothes.
 I fumbled around in my handbag for the keys…where are my keys?
 OMG! where are my keys?!!
 To be clear, this was my small, wallet-size handbag, there wasn’t much digging around to do.
 I was beside myself, each of us had a turn looking into my handbag.
 The keys were definitely not there, at that moment, it occurred to me, they must have fallen out in the taxi on the way to dinner.

 Omg…what to do now?
 We managed to find a locksmith that would come to our rescue, it would take an hour or so until he would arrive.
 It was late but our locksmith finally arrived.
 He assessed the work, punching numbers into his calculator, he determined it would cost 225 euros to crack open our door.
 Since it was late Sunday night, it would cost triple time…are you doing the math?
 Yes, 675 euros to open the fucking door.
 “NON-MERCI”!
 He voiced a few words back to us in French and we continued to tell him that we were not paying him and that he was taking advantage of us.
 The locksmith informs us that we now owe him 90 euros for his time.
 Here’s the thing, on the phone, dispatch told us it would cost 90 euros to complete the job, which is why we agreed for him to come in the first place.
 Seriously, was our conversation lost in translation?